 Since the beginning of the Sankurathri Foundation in 1989, he has been at the helm of affairs, 24/7 watching his vision to grow and expand the services so that he can witness a greater impact of his interventions.
 He is a great visionary, pragmatic, empathetic and above all an exemplary legend to emulate and anyone comes across his path will get inspired by him..

-“To elevate the quality of life and hence build a better India”
+“To Improve the Quality of Life and Build a Better India”

-The three most important programs selected are, education to rural poor children to empower them, elimination of blindness by providing accessible, affordable, and equitable quality eye care to enhance the human potential by restoring eyesight and the last one is providing immediate relief to the victims at the time of natural disasters in the community.
+The three most important programs selected are education to rural poor children to empower them, elimination of blindness by providing accessible, affordable, and equitable quality eye care to enhance the human potential by restoring eyesight and third one is providing immediate relief to the victims at the time of natural disasters in the community.

 Following that tragic incident, he searched for meaning for his life and after three years of struggle he has decided to dedicate his rest of the life to bring in the change he wanted to see.
 So, he resigned his job as Scientific Evaluator in the Ministry of Health with the Government of Canada.
 He returned to India after staying in Canada for 22 years with a firm determination to devote his life to the welfare of humanity.